signaldatascience/R-curriculum/assignments/2-basic-topics/dimensionality-reduction/recommender-systems/recommender-systems.md

 * Write a RMSE function to calculate the [root-mean-square error](https://en.wikipedia.org/wiki/Root-mean-square_deviation) between two vectors.

-Now, we're ready to try ALS for varying values of $\lambda$.
-The following code will take some time to run.
+Now, we're ready to try using ALS for varying values of $\lambda$.

 * Iterate through the calculated values of $\lambda$.
 For each one, do the following: